-I should have said, "As for engine wear, you are very unlikely to get 50,000 MORE miles from an engine that isn't running at the right temperature.
-The thermostat wasn't out of the engine for all of its 200,000 miles.
+I should have said, "As for engine wear, you are very unlikely to get 50,000 more miles from an engine that is not running at the right temperature.
+The thermostat was not out of the engine for all of it has 200,000 miles.

 Nothing is going to suddenly fly apart but excessive wear is taking place in the engine.
-If I can find my other reply I'll paste a copy for you.
-You aren't going to do sudden damage in the short-term but as a person who beats the last ounce of life out of everything before I discard it, I pay particular attention to anything that can make them last longer.
-Thermostats don't fail as often as people think.
+If I can find my other reply I will paste a copy for you.
+You are not going to do sudden damage in the short-term but as a person who beats the last ounce of life out of everything before I discard it, I pay particular attention to anything that can make them last longer.
+Thermostats do not fail as often as people think.
 They often remove them in a misguided attempt at solving a problem.

-As for overheating, if that were to happen, the Engine Computer will turn the radiator fan on.
-It doesn't know about the missing thermostat; it just watches the coolant temperature.
+As for overheating, if that were to happen, the engine computer will turn the radiator fan on.
+It does not know about the missing thermostat; it just watches the coolant temperature.

 Saturday, October 27th, 2012 AT 10:55 PM